 818 18th Street NW Suite 1000 Washington DC, 20006 Phone: 202-833-1381 Fax: (202) 833-1327

 Dr. Rob Rogacki hails from Lansing, Michigan and is a proud graduate of the University of Michigan, where he received his Bachelors of Science in Movement Science.
 He moved to D.C. in 2010, and attended George Washington University, where he earned his Doctor of Physical Therapy.
 After working with many high level clients, including professional athletes from the NFL, MLB, and Olympics, during his clinical internships, he worked in an outpatient orthopedic setting with patients of all ages in Bethesda, MD.
 He furthered his education with the McKenzie Institute, and received his certification in Mechanical Diagnosis and Therapy (Cert.
 MDT) through McKenzie in 2016.
-He is now working toward his certificate as an Orthopedic Clinical Specialist.
-He believes in fostering patient independence throughout the rehab process, empowering patients to take control of their symptoms and maintain a healthy and active lifestyle.
+He is a board certified Orthopedic Clinical Specialist (OCS), and believes in fostering patient independence throughout the rehab process, empowering patients to take control of their symptoms and maintain a healthy and active lifestyle.

 Marylyn Presutti PT, DPT, OCS, MTC

-Marylyn Presutti is a native Midwesterner hailing from New Lenox, Illinois, who has been practicing physical therapy for over 7 years.
+Dr. Marylyn Presutti is a native Midwesterner hailing from New Lenox, Illinois, who has been practicing physical therapy for over 9 years.
 She is a graduate of Marquette University’s Direct Admit Program, where she obtained both her Bachelors in Exercise Science in 2010, and her Doctorate of Physical Therapy in 2012.
 Marylyn has experience with a variety of patient populations, ranging from high school/collegiate overhead athletes to post operative joint replacements.
-She has enjoyed working with people with all types of orthopedic injures, as well as people looking to improve their general health and wellness.
+Maryly has extensive experience in treating patients with joint hypermobility disorders, and has enjoyed working with patients experiencing all types of orthopedic complaint.
 Marylyn obtained her Manual Therapy Certification through Evidence in Motion in 2017, and in 2019, she became a Board Certified Orthopedic Clinical Specialist.
 Marylyn strives to educate and empower her patients to understand their symptoms and bodies so that they are able to achieve their personal goals without limitations.
-In her free time, Marylyn enjoys spending time with her husband and dog, being outdoors, traveling, and staying active through pilates, boxing, hiking, and home renovations.
+In her free time, Marylyn enjoys spending time with her husband and dogs, being outdoors, traveling, and staying active through pilates, weightlifting, hiking, and home renovations.